Cristina Vera Aguilar

 Cristina was born in Concepción, Chile, on May 13, 1970.
 She is the granddaughter of the famous Chilean muralist Tomás Aguilar González and daughter of the sculptor, painter and writer María Luz Aguilar.
-Art, painting, sculpture runs in her family.

 Her artistic talents were recognized very early on.
-In 1979, at the age of 9, she was selected to represent Chile in UNESCO international art competition.
+In 1979, at the age of 9, she was selected to represent Chile in a UNESCO international art competition.
 Cristina has been painting since then, for the last 40 years.

 As a self-taught artist, she continuously improves her style and technique.
 She studied with several recognized Chilean artists over the years: